stated-tech/Grants-Program/applications/application-template.md

 ### Ecosystem Fit

-The stated.tech team seeks to provide the ecosystem with Root as a new governance solution available to every parachain & implementable throughout any dApp on those parachains.
+The stated.tech team seeks to provide the ecosystem with Root as a new governance framework available to every parachain & implementable throughout any dApp on those parachains.

 As DotSama contributors, we've been spending this year watching teams growing and evolving into parachain owners within a federated network.